 Flying used to be kind of fun.
 These days, it can be a test of our patience, resilience, and emotions.
-Longer lines, shorter legroom and lax manners can cause unwanted stress.
+Longer lines, shorter legroom, unwelcome behaviour and careless manners can cause unwanted stress.

-I'm a frequent flyer and can honestly say that I have never experienced anything like this on a recent "flight from hell”.
-During the flight, my resilience was tested as I felt waves of all the core emotions including anger and happiness as I harnessed my emotional intelligence skills and attempted to read Emotional Intelligence for Dummies.
+I'm a frequent flyer and can honestly say that I have never experienced anything like this on a recent "flight from hell."
+During the flight, my resilience was tested as I felt a range of core emotions, including anger and happiness, as I harnessed my emotional intelligence skills and attempted to read the book Emotional Intelligence for Dummies during my flight.
 I kid you not!

-I felt trapped in a nightmare until the man excused himself to use the lavatory.
-Suddenly, I felt the stress lift and my body start to shake with emotion because of uncomfortable and uncontrollable laughter; my stomach muscles started to ache.
-You can imagine my delight when the captain announced that we were arriving 15 minutes early.
+Having a good sense of humour helps, especially during circumstances like this.
+At one point, I wondered if a camera was filming us for a movie or commercial, it was surreal.
+I felt trapped in a nightmare for the first three hours until the man excused himself to use the lavatory.
+Suddenly, I felt the stress lift, and my body started to shake with emotion.
+As I looked out the window, managing uncomfortable and uncontrollable laughter, my stomach muscles began to ache as I held in my laughter.
+Without a doubt, parts of the flight were hilarious; however, you can imagine my delight when the captain announced that we were arriving 15 minutes early.

-As we began our descent, he pulled his boots back on and my stress began to lift.
-As I breathed a sigh of relief, I felt emotions of both gratitude and joy.
-I realized at that moment, that we learn something from every challenging situation and in turn build our resilience.
+As we began our descent, he pulled his boots back on, and I began to breathe easier.
+As I exhaled a sigh of relief, I felt emotions of both gratitude and joy; we were landing at last.
+I realized at that moment, we have the opportunity to learn something from every stressful situation to build our resilience.